geomarker-io/st_pm_hex/README.md

 ### Extracting Only AOD Needed for Training

+- use `05_make_MODIS_data.R` to extract MODIS data from rasters to the training data

 ## ?? get GFED data

 - [GFED](https://www.geo.vu.nl/~gwerf/GFED/GFED4/) is the Global Fire Emissions Database